ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Results

 The next step is to qualitatively assess the predictive fidelity of the solution contours across the different frameworks, as shown in Fig.~\ref{fig:2d_allen_cahn_error_contours} for two representative test cases.
 As expected, AR-DON exhibits errors that are orders of magnitude larger than those of the other approaches, further highlighting its pronounced sensitivity to error accumulation during recursive inference.
 TI-DON alleviates this behavior to some extent; however, the errors remain appreciable and are not fully bounded over time.
 In contrast, the ANCHOR framework, owing to its built-in adaptive corrective mechanism, effectively suppresses error growth, as clearly evidenced by the error contours, particularly in extrapolation regimes well beyond the training time horizon.
 These qualitative observations are in excellent agreement with the corresponding quantitative $L_2$ error trends (see Fig.~\ref{fig:corr_with_err_estm_and_l2_errors}) and are consistent with the behavior observed for the previously studied PDE systems.
 Owing to the high complexity of the governing PDE, classical numerical solvers incur substantial computational costs.
-By leveraging the efficiency of TI-DON, the ANCHOR framework achieves an overall reduction in computation time of approximately 75\%.
+By leveraging the computational efficiency of TI-DON, the ANCHOR framework achieves an overall reduction in computation time of approximately 75\% relative to the numerical solver, along with a 33\% reduction in peak $L_2$ error compared to TI-DON.

+Consistent with earlier observations, we evaluate AR-DON, AR-FNO, and TI-FNO alongside TI-DON for the 2D Allen-Cahn equation.
+Figure~\ref{fig:diff_no_2d_ac} confirms the same trend: purely autoregressive surrogates (AR-DON, AR-FNO), even when fortified with numerical solver calls in ANCHOR, reduce error owing to solver correction but fail to bound it.
+In contrast, TI-based neural operators (TI-DON, TI-FNO) work symbiotically with the numerical solver corrections, achieving bounded error within the ANCHOR framework.
+As with other examples, the runtime of ANCHOR scales with the number of solver calls.